You spent a long time in mediation negotiating and getting your custody order worked out so that both you and your ex were satisfied with it.

 Possessory Conservator’s Point of View

 Understandably, the noncustodial parent or possessory conservator may be hurt or upset.
-They may suspect that the other parent of manipulating their child or purposely causing parental alienation.
+They may suspect the other parent of manipulating their child or purposely causing parental alienation.

 Managing Conservator’s Point of View

-The managing conservator may also have their own suspicions of what is going on in the other house that is causing their child distress so that they do not want to see their other parent?
+The managing conservator may also have suspicions of what is going on in the other house that is causing their child distress so that they do not want to see their other parent?

 Remember That You’re the Adult